edi3on/ip-infinity/README.md

 Integration of a monetized reward system from Royalties

-Implementing more advanced game mechanics and interactions
+Implementing more advanced game mechanics and interactions with AI